Hiking Gear for Kids: What Do Kids Really Need?

 Hiking with Kids

-Hikes including waterfalls, rock scrambles and other natural features are a great choice.
+Hikes that include waterfalls, rock scrambles and other natural features are very good options.
 Shade and benches are also key elements.

 To keep your kids engaged and having fun, think about planning hiking games like a nature-themed scavenger hunt or I Spy.